 » Kids over 2 years old and between 20 and 40 pounds can be in a FORWARD-FACING CAR SEAT.

 Once your child has reached the rear-facing limits of their seat, they can ride in a forward-facing car seat.
 It is important that the seat's harness straps be fitted properly.
 Route the harness straps in slots above shoulder level.
 The harness clip should be at armpit level.
 Place the seat in the upright position and keep the harness straps snug.

 » Kids between 40 and about 80 pounds (usually 4 to 8 years old) should be in BOOSTER SEATS.

 A booster seat makes lap and shoulder belts fit correctly: low over hips and upper thighs, and snug over the shoulders.
 These seats must be used with both lap and shoulder belts (booster seats cannot be used where there is only a lap belt in the car) and children should continue to use them until they fit correctly using just the seat belt.

 » Usually kids over 80 pounds and 8 years old can fit correctly in LAP / SHOULDER BELTS.

-One way to tell if your child is ready is to check to see if there knees are bent at the edge of the seat without slouching.
+One way to tell if your child is ready is to check to see if their knees are bent at the edge of the seat without slouching.
 Never put shoulder belts under kids' arms or behind their backs.
-The vehicle safety belt was designed for a person that is at 4’9” and around 80 pounds.
+The vehicle safety belt was designed for a person that is 4’9” and around 80 pounds.